 One study found that 4% to 5% of all adverse drug reactions were manifested in the skin.5 Approximately 1 in 6 adverse drug reactions represents drug hypersensitivity and can be either allergic or non–immune-mediated (pseudoallergic) reactions.2

-Maculopapular eruptions, also known as exanthematous drug eruptions, are the most frequent of all ...
+Maculopapular eruptions, also known as exanthematous drug eruptions, are the most frequent ...